marckruzik/SyncBackFreeReminder/README.md

 https://github.com/jonsequitur/dotnet-repl

-Note: the notebook uses this code to run the notebook.
+Note: the task uses a modified version of this code to run the notebook.
 > dotnet repl --run "E:\repo\SaveCheck\main.dib" --exit-after-run

 ### SyncBackFree